 The increase in the segment's facility operating expense was primarily attributable to an increase in the segment's same community facility operating expense, including a \$102.3 million, or 11.8%, increase in the segment's same community labor expense primarily resulting from merit and market wage rate adjustments, more hours worked with higher occupancy during the period, and an increase in the use of premium labor, primarily overtime.
 Additionally, broad inflationary pressure, an increase in food costs with higher occupancy during the year, and higher repairs and maintenance volume contributed to the increase in the segment's same community facility operating expense.
-The increase in the segment's facility operating expense was partially offset by the disposition of communities since the beginning of the prior year, which resulted in \$14.1 million less in facility operating expense during the year ended December 31, 2022 compared to the prior year.
-The segment's facility operating expense for the years ended December 31, 2022 and 2021 includes \$12.3 million and \$32.3 million, respectively, of incremental direct costs to respond to the COVID-19 pandemic.
-The segment's same community facility operating expense for the years ended December 31, 2022 and 2021 excludes \$6.2 million and \$1.6 million, respectively, of natural disaster expense, consisting primarily of remediation of storm damage as a result of Hurricane lan and Winter Storm Elliott in 2022.
+The increase in the segment's facility operating expense was partially offset by the disposition of communities since the beginning of the prior year, which resulted in \$14.1 million less in facility operating expense for the years ended December 31, 2022 and 2021 includes \$12.3 million and \$32.3 million, respectively, of incremental direct costs to respond to the COVID-19 pandemic.
+The segment's same community facility operating expense for the years ended December 31, 2022 and 2021 includes \$12.6 million, respectively, of natural disaster expense, consisting primarily of remediation of storm damage as a result of Hurricane Ian and Winter Storm Elliott in 2022.